 Neither situation is ideal for optimal eye comfort, so what can you do to make wearing contact lenses more comfortable this winter?
 Below are a few tips to help you navigate the winter contact lens wearing issue.
-However, if you still have questions about your contact lenses or general eye health, contact Browz Eyeware in Calgary and we'll be happy to help!
+However, if you still have questions about your contact lenses or general eye health, contact Browz Eyeware in Bridgeland and we'll be happy to help!

 Tips For Contact Lens Comfort This Winter

 Since the eyes are part of an entire system, a dehydrated body means dehydrated eyes.
 This can lead to eye redness, irritation, grittiness, and other symptoms of dry eye syndrome.
 So make sure you stay hydrated by drinking at least 8 cups of water a day.
 And no, coffee and alcohol don't count!

 2. Put Moisture Back Into the Air

 Heating systems are notorious for causing eye dryness and irritation.
 Whether you have central vent heating, a fireplace, a space heater, or wall radiator — you’ll want to combat the arid air with a cool-mist humidifier.
 Your eyes will thank you for it!

 3. Don’t Overwear Your Contacts

 Each pair of contact lenses is designed to be worn for a specific amount of time.
 Whether it's for the number of hours you wear them per day or how frequently they need to be replaced with a fresh pair.
 So make sure to follow your eye doctor’s instructions to avoid eye discomfort.

 If the weather is making your contact lenses uncomfortable, why not wear your specs from time to time?
 It can change up your look and give your eyeballs a rest.
 Consider removing your contacts when you're home from work or school and see how you feel.